-If a college student asked you what they should study to prepare for a career as a financial advisor, you’d probably say economics or finance.
+If a college student asked you what they should study to prepare for a career as a financial professional, you’d probably say economics or finance.
 But would you recommend communication science and rhetoric?

 Cammie Sorensen would.